flamekiller22/flamekiller22.github.io/README.md

 ![Client ID and Client Secret](https://i.imgur.com/ag7dSHe.png)

 The Client ID provided there will be your Client ID.
 In this case we do not require the Client Secret.
-Also don't try using the Client ID in the image provided, I have already deleted them.
+Also don't try using the Client ID in the image provided, I have already deactivated it.

 ### Imgur Album ID